usds/techfar-hub-website-v3/How-To-Update/tutorial-editing-existing.md

 1. Navigate to the file you want.
 You can either click through the web interface (clicking `tech-far-hub` -> `content` -> _the directory you want_ -> _the file you want_) or, if you want to feel like a hacker, hit the `t` key on your keyboard to bring up a file search.

     ![File search UI](images/file-search.png)
-3. You'll see a cool preview of the file, along with some data about who last edited it when.
+2. You'll see a cool preview of the file, along with some data about who last edited it and when.
 The key thing to notice is the little pencil icon above the file content.
 Click it.

     ![The github edit icon](images/pencil-icon.png)
-4. Congrats!
+3. Congrats!
 You're in a very simple text editor!
 You can now edit the text content with your wisdom and use [markdown](basic-markdown.md) and our [components](advanced-components.md) to make it engaging.

     ![The text editor interface](images/editor-interface.png)